 Protocols

-Residential Proxies support HTTP, HTTPS, and SOCKS5 formats
+Residential Proxy Support for HTTP, HTTPS, and SOCKS5 Formats

 HTTP